IN INCUBATION UNDER THE GUIDANCE OF

 In California, in the swarm

-But life began on Cape Canaveral Day
+On Cape Canaveral Day

 ONE